 Cine Gear 2025 / Vol.02

 It was heavy and cold, and the moment I picked it up, I felt a sharp pain in my lower back and couldn’t move a single step.
-“It’s not something I can handle.”
+“It’s not something I can operate at all.”
 That was my first experience with a Steadicam.
-I remember it from a certain broadcasting equipment exhibition more than 20 years ago.
-10 years later, thanks to the help of many senior operators and the technology and products of Steadicam that continue to evolve every year, I was able to open the door to becoming an operator, something I was unable to do more than 10 years ago.
+This is a memory from a certain broadcasting equipment exhibition more than 20 years ago.

 Tiffen releases new Volt system!